 Psychotherapy is an integral component of training at UCLA-Olive View.
 Residents begin formal psychotherapy training early in the intern year and continuously build their skills throughout their four years in the program.

-Beginning in PGY2, residents have the unique opportunity to run an outpatient clinic, allowing them to learn and practice more advanced psychotherapy techniques appropriate to the outpatient setting.
-PGY2s meet weekly for psychotherapy-oriented didactics and learn the basics of psychoanalytic therapy, cognitive-behavioral therapy, and ego and self-psychology.
+Beginning in PGY-2, residents have the unique opportunity to practice psychiatry in an outpatient clinic, allowing them to learn and practice more advanced psychotherapy techniques appropriate to the outpatient setting.
+PGY-2s meet weekly for psychotherapy-oriented didactics and learn the basics of psychoanalytic therapy, cognitive-behavioral therapy, and ego and self-psychology.

-For PGY4 residents, the year-long clinic at California State University Northridge is another opportunity to gain exposure to diverse psychotherapy cases.
+For PGY-4 residents, the year-long clinic at California State University Northridge in the student health center is a fantastic opportunity to gain experience in working with college-aged patients, providing psychiatric care that includes psychotherapy.
 This rotation includes direct access to both psychology and psychiatry staff.
 Fourth year residents continue to take part in formal didactics, which cover such topics as interpersonal therapy, anxiolytic techniques and termination issues.

 Interested residents who wish to dedicate more time to psychotherapeutic training have further opportunities through our program’s affiliation with UCLA.
 Our residents have access to the Psychiatric Clinical Faculty Association, which has an extensive roster of faculty who help teach psychotherapy.
 Residents who wish to receive individual psychotherapy themselves can do so at low cost through UCLA’s resident psychotherapy program.
 Los Angeles is also home to multiple psychoanalytic institutes and residents interested in more intensive training often attend lectures and take courses offered by those organizations.
 There is no shortage of opportunity for residents in our program to enrich their knowledge of psychotherapy.